MicrosoftDocs/msteams-docs/msteams-platform/toolkit/update-bot-me-app-to-use-certificate-or-msi-for-authentication.md

 ms.date: 10/22/2024
 ---

-# Update bot or message extension app to use certificate or MSI for authentication
+# Use certificate or MSI for app authentication

 You can use certificate- or MSI-based authentication to validate your bot app instead of bot ID and secret.
 This authentication resolves the compliance concerns related to the use of Microsoft Entra ID and bot secret.